 Have you ever had the sudden feeling of falling off while you are sleeping?

-Psychologically this phenomenon is termed as hypnic jerks; also referred to sleep start or night starts.
-A hypnagogic state (from where you get the term hypnic jerk) is the battle between wakefulness and sleep in our brain.
+Psychologically this phenomenon is termed as hypnic jerks; also referred to as sleep start or night starts.
+A hypnagogic state (from where you get the term hypnic jerk) is the battle between wakefulness and sleep in our brains.